-The refinement operation is used to add detail to a requirement, and thus further restricts a requirement.
-Refinement of security requirements is denoted by bold text.
+Moreover, a refinement operation (denoted by bold text) is used to add details to a requirement, and thus further restricts a requirement.

 The selection operation is used to select one or more options provided by the CC in stating a requirement.
 Selections that have been made are denoted by italicized text.